nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …

 Examples:
-* `list-an` followed by `delete 1 2` deletes the 2nd appointment note from the 1st patient.
+* `list-an` followed by `delete-an 1 2` deletes the 2nd appointment note from the 1st patient.

 ``
 ### Clearing all entries : `clear`